 Approximately 70% of men respond well to oral ED medicines.
 Many of these medicines are available in generic form.

 As far as supplements go, men should be careful.
-In general, these substances are not regulated by any sort of agency or subject to FDA regulation.
-If you are considering taking a supplement, it’s best to visit your doctor first.
+Some of these substances may not be regulated by the Food and Drug Administration (FDA) and may cause side effects alone or in combination with other medications.
+If you are considering taking a supplement, it’s best to talk to your doctor first.

 Premature ejaculation and delayed ejaculation

 An ejaculation during sexual activity that occurs before you want it is called as premature ejaculation (PE).